There are no results at this time

 The Proclamation Classic gives swimmers two options -one and two-kilometre swims -all of which start and finish close to the popular Glenelg Jetty.

-The swim is organised by the Adelaide Masters Swimming Club and the Glenelg Surf Life Saving Club in association with the Bay Sports Festival.
+The swim is organised by the Adelaide Masters Swimming Club.

 All swimmers will start in the water on the south side of the Glenelg Jetty.